--purchased over $ 4,500 worth of book shelves and donated books to the San Pasqual Academy, the High School for Foster Children.
+- Donating book shelves and books to the San Pasqual High School for Foster Children;

--donated $500 to Reading Legacies, a reading program for children, whose parents are in prison.
+- Donating to the Reading Legacies reading program for children whose parents are in prison;

 - Donating to the Monarch School for Homeless Children for the purchase of textbooks; and